ranbureand/sitefolio/_projects/sight-seeing.markdown

     %}
 </div>

-The source of inspiration for the innovative layout solution of *Sight-_Seeing* came from a couple of misprinted photographic books, which pictures—due to a wrong [imposition](http://printwiki.org/Imposition "imposition on PrintWiki") of pages on press sheets—were slightly crossing the fold.
-Such a printing error was taken as a starting point for conceiving the layout of the book.
+The source of inspiration for the innovative layout of *Sight-_Seeing* came from a couple of misprinted photographic books, where the pictures—due to an incorrect [imposition](http://printwiki.org/Imposition "imposition on PrintWiki") of pages on press sheets—slightly crossed the fold.
+This printing error served as the starting point for the book’s layout design.

 <div class="figures">
     {% include image.html